NoobStevie/Cocktailhaven2/README.md

 2. Look up random cocktails.
 3. Filter the cocktails by category, glass and whether its alcoholic.
 4. Rate cocktails by using stars.
-5. Leave reviews on the cocktails.
+5. Leave reviews about the cocktails.

 ## Project setup instructions